DigitalHumanitiesCraft/crown/README.md

 # Sharing the CROWN – Establishing a Workflow from Collection Data to Linked Research Data

-[CLARIAH-AT - Funding Call 2022: Interoperability and Reusability of DH Data and Tools](https://clariah.at/project-funding)

-* Project Investigator (KHM): Dr Martina Griesser, KHM-Museumsverband, Vienna
-* Project Investigator (ZIM): Christopher Pollin, ZIM, University of Graz
+[CLARIAH-AT - Funding Call 2022: Interoperability and Reusability of DH Data and Tools](https://clariah.at/project-funding) Project Investigator (KHM): Dr Martina Griesser, KHM-Museumsverband, Vienna Project Investigator (ZIM): Christopher Pollin, ZIM, University of Graz
+Author: Christopher Pollin

 * **Objectives of the Document**
   * To provide a guide to establishing a workflow that transforms collection data from The Museum System (TMS) into structured, linked research data in accordance with FAIR principles.